rkamran/SDC/project1/writeup.md

 ### Reflection

-Using the provided helper function I just created a sequence of function call that takes an image and apply the following
+Using the provided helper functions I just created a sequence of calls that takes an image and apply the following to find and draw lane lines
 ####1.
 Convert to grayscale
 ####2.
 Apply Guassian Blur (My Kernel Size is 3)
 ####3.
 Apply Canny Image detection with approrpate values